-AutoNation profit falls 21.8 percent on lower vehicle sales
+AutoNation profit falls on lower vehicle sales

 Up to Tuesday's close, shares fell about 14 percent this year.

-Reporting by Rachit Vats in Bengaluru; Editing by Shounak Dasgupta
+Reporting by Rachit Vats in Bengaluru and Joseph White in Detroit.; Editing by Shounak Dasgupta and Nick Zieminski